badaboot/gatsby-starter-minimal-ts/src/content/frontend-engineering-challenges.md

 After 8 years I know it's more than pixel-pushing.

-1. **Everyone has an opinion** on the UI including the users, colleagues, and their grandmas.
+1. **Everyone has an opinion** on the UI including your users, colleagues, and their grandmas.
 Only the database people know what's [optimistic vs pessimistic locking](https://stackoverflow.com/questions/129329/optimistic-vs-pessimistic-locking), but the general population have an opinion on a button size and color, plus font style and size.
 People will disagree and grumble about the decision.

 2. A new framework or library comes out every month in addition to AI advancements.
 AI models can run in-browser with **web-llm** and **web GPU**, with heavy performance implications.
 It's more than styling; the browser can crash, preventing the user from doing any work :(